Monday, August 5, 2013

 I'd classify this week as a "moderate" summer reading week.
 I spent a lot of time being silly with my sons, getting my older son ready for his first solo week at camp (Boy Scout camp), and finishing up some professional development coursework.

-The silly - #Chompsticks is in full swing (August 1-7).
+#Chompsticks is in full swing (August 1-7).
 I've gone all out, flying my geeky flag as I add my own flair to the meme.
 My sons and I celebrated Harry Potter's birthday, Star Wars, comics, superheros, and Doctor Who.
 Some of those days involved trips to the grocery store to buy special treats.
 You still have time to play along.
 It's easy-peasy fun!

 Older is at camp now, and I'm trying to be calm.
 I know he'll have a great time, but it feels weird to not have him home with me!